Official Hamster Republic Role Playing Game Construction Engine: History

 The OHRRPGCE was created by James Paige as a generic engine for personal use, starting in mid 1996 and building on previous free and commercial games created by Paige and Brian Fisher and released under the Hamster Republic name.
 The engine was created alongside its first game, Wandering Hamster, demos of which were released in late 1997, and which is still in active development as of 2020.
 Initially he decided to release the engine as shareware, offering only a crippled "4-Map" version to the public.
 Many people wanted the full engine, and James gave it to anybody who could mail him what he deemed a "Good game".
 After a few months of this, he released the full engine as freeware.

 The November 9, 1999 release of the OHR was the first version to include the HamsterSpeak scripting language.
 The OHRRPGCE does not use version numbers, but rather named versions, starting with the "handshake" release on November 29, 2002.

 On May 19, 2005 the engine was open-sourced under the GPL-2.0-or-later, and since then has been developed by a team of dedicated programmers.
 Not long after this, the engine was successfully ported from QuickBasic to FreeBasic to run natively on Windows and Linux.
 The OHRRPGCE gained the ability to play sound files as well as other music formats with the release of "Ubersetzung" on September 21, 2007.

 The engine was later ported to Mac OS X in the Zenzizenic release (May 6, 2011), and to Android in the Callipygous release (April 4, 2016), as well as Amazon Fire TV Android consoles.
-A number of OHRRPGCE games have been released on the Google Play, Steam, Itch.io, and other stores, as well as on the discontinued OUYA and Gamestick console systems.
+A number of OHRRPGCE games have been released on the Google Play, Steam, Itch.io, and other stores, as well as on the discontinued Ouya and Gamestick console systems.

-In 2017, versions Dwimmercrafty and Etheldreme added widespread mouse support to the game editor and preliminary support to the game player, which was completed in Fufluns in 2020.
+In 2017, versions Dwimmercrafty and Etheldreme added mouse support to the game editor and preliminary support to the game player, which was completed in Fufluns in 2020.